plooploops/windows-containers-AD/README.md

 net config workstation
 ```

-> This one should have some print out that shows computer name of the gmsa account)
+> This one should have some print out that shows computer name of the gmsa account.

 ## Advanced Debugging